bevyengine/bevy/release-content/migration-guides/simple_executor_going_away.md

 The dueling behavior between ordering systems based on when they were added to a schedule as opposed to using ordering constraints is difficult to maintain and can be confusing, especially for new users.
 But, if you have a strong preference for the existing behavior of `SimpleExecutor`, please make an issue and we can discuss your needs.

-If you were using `SimpleExecutor`, consider upgrading to `SingleThreadedExecutor` instead, or try `MultiThreadedExecutor` if if fits the schedule.
+If you were using `SimpleExecutor`, consider upgrading to `SingleThreadedExecutor` instead, or try `MultiThreadedExecutor` if it fits the schedule.
 The `MultiThreadedExecutor` is great at large schedules and async heavy work, and the `SingleThreadedExecutor` is good at smaller schedules or schedules that have fewer parallelizable systems.
 So what was `SimpleExecutor` good at?
 Not much.
 That's why we plan to remove it.
 Removing it will reduce some maintenance and consistency burdens, allowing us to focus on more exciting features!